Qengineering/YoloIP/README.md

 ## Camera check.
 At the same time it shows a most valuable tip; check your cameras!<br>
 Not all the surveillance cameras support the used ONVIF protocol.<br>
 Best to **check on the forehand** if your camera works.
-It would be a pity if you paid and then your camera turns out to be unusable.<br>
+It would be a pity if you paid and your camera turned out to be unusable.<br>
 Our Wiki page [_connecting the camera_](https://github.com/Qengineering/YoloIP/wiki/Connect-the-camera) explains the procedure of how to get the footage from a surveillance camera in your Raspberry Pi.<br>
 On the desktop, you find a README.pdf with the same instructions.<br><br>
 ![output image](https://qengineering.eu/github/TestIPcam2.webp)